Historicity of King Arthur: Riothamus

 Riothamus (also spelled Riotimus) was a historical figure whom ancient sources list as "a king of the Britons".
 He lived in the late 5th century, and most of the stories about him were recorded in the Byzantine historian Jordanes' The Origin and Deeds of the Goths, written in the mid-6th century, only about 80 years after his presumed death.

 About 460, the Roman diplomat and bishop Sidonius Apollinaris sent a letter to Riothamus asking his help to quell unrest among the Brettones, a colony of Brittonic-speaking people living in Armorica; this letter still survives.
-In the year 470, the Western Roman Emperor Anthemius began a campaign against Euric, king of the Visigoths who were campaigning outside their territory in Gaul.
+In the year 470, the Western Roman Emperor Anthemius was confronted with the Gothic revolt of Euric, king of the Visigoths who were campaigning outside their territory in Gaul.
 Anthemius requested help from Riothamus, and Jordanes writes that he crossed the ocean into Gaul with 12,000 soldiers into the land of the Bituriges, likely to Avaricum (Bourges).
 The location of Riothamus' army was betrayed to the Visigoths by Arvandus, the jealous praetorian prefect of Gaul, and Euric defeated him in the Battle of Déols.
 Riothamus was last seen retreating northwest to Burgundy.